I’ve heard that I should do a “bedside” or check out the cranial nerves, can you show me how to do that? (Asking for a friend.)

-If this entire post and chart are completely greek to you, or if you would just like some additional support while trying to stay afloat on dysphagia island, please consider joining us for the Medical SLP Solution.
+If this entire post and chart are completely greek to you, or if you would just like some additional support while trying to stay afloat on dysphagia island, please consider joining us for the Medical SLP Collective.

 Daniels, S. K., & Huckabee, M. L. (2008).
 Dysphagia following stroke.
 San Diego: Plural Pub.

 McCullough GH, Wertz RT, Rosenbek JC, Dineen, C., (1999).
 Clinicians’ Preferences and Practices in Conducting Clinical/Bedside and Videofluoroscopic Swallowing Examinations in an Adult, Neurogenic Population., American Journal of Speech-Language Pathology • Vol. 8 • 149–163.